Picking a Research Topic

 Selecting a research topic is a daunting task.
 Here are some things to help you think through the process.

-When considering a Master’s or PhD, your first consideration is.
-Will it be a data science problem or a machine learning problem?
-Here, I consider data science to be the application of machine learning within a business domain.
+When considering a Master’s or PhD, your first consideration will be to do a data science problem or a machine learning problem?
+I think of data science as applying machine learning within a specific domain.

 Data Science

-One line of thinking can always guide you when you pick a topic in data science.
-Your first questions have to be:
+One line of consideration can guide you when picking a topic in data science.
+Your order of interrogation has to be:

-- If it has already been done.
+3. If someone has already done it.
 What is my contribution or novelty?

 We will get to contribution vs novelty shortly.